hxyconan/landscape_homework/landscape_homework.md

 #### The Metricon Hampshire lodge facade
-This is the facade we chosen, a contemporary and lodge feel facade, which we think harmonized to the surrounding leafy street feel.
+This is the facade we chosen, a contemporary and lodge feel facade, it shall harmonize to the surrounding leafy street look.
 ![image](front_yard/facade_1.jpg)
 ![image](front_yard/facade_2.jpg)

-#### Our facade cladding board and garage door color are called Caoba(another name maybe Cabots Rich Walnut?) color.
+#### Our facade cladding board and garage door color are called Caoba(another name maybe Cabots Rich Walnut?).
 ![image](front_yard/caoba_color.jpg)

 #### Front yard stair cases.
 Prefer stair cases from the lot boundry.
-But if for the budget reason, stair could start from the end of driveway.
+But if for the budget reason, stair could start near the end of driveway.
 ![image](front_yard/front_yard_stairs.png)
 ![image](front_yard/sloped-backyard-patio-contemporary-with-hillside-landscaping_outdoor-patio-and-backyard.jpg)